-17. The landlord's claim for an order for vacant possession of the rented premises is successful.
-18. That the tenant shall pay to the landlord any costs charged to the landlord by the Office of the High Sheriff should the landlord be required to have the Sheriff enforce the attached Order of Possession.
+16. The landlord is entitled to an order for vacant possession of the rented premises.
+17. The tenant shall also pay to the landlord any costs charged to the landlord by the Office of the High Sheriff should the landlord be required to have the Sheriff enforce the attached Order of Possession.